 The program concludes in Wellington, with activities that will bring your leadership experience full circle, including: lectures from various local business and government leaders, a volunteer service project, as well some free time to explore this hub of New Zealand art and culture.

 **Please note the itinerary and excursions are subject to change.

 Students will participate in online discussions and/or assignments prior to departure.
 While in New Zealand, students will keep a reflective journal and work towards a final paper due at the end or after the course concludes.

-Students will receive an official transcript from the University of Wisconsin-Oshkosh with 4 US Credits in Leadership Studies upon completion of the course.
+Students will receive an official transcript from the University of Wisconsin-Oshkosh with 4 US Credits in Collaborative Leadership Development; 1 in International Studies upon completion of the course.

 The Sir Edmund Hillary Outdoor Pursuits Centre

 The Sir Edmund Hillary Outdoor Pursuits Centre of New Zealand (OPC) was established in 1973 to provide outdoor pursuits training for young New Zealanders.
 Its focus is the use of the outdoors as a medium for exploring leadership theory, skills, and issues.